oac-tree/oac-tree/doc/runner.rst

        // Implement logic for actions to perform after each execution step }

-   myRunner.SetTickCallback(MyTickCallback);
+   my_runner.SetTickCallback(MyTickCallback);

 Managing Breakpoints
 ^^^^^^^^^^^^^^^^^^^^

 Use the methods ``SetBreakpoint``, ``RemoveBreakpoint`` and ``GetBreakpoints`` to manage breakpoints within the procedure.
-Breakpoints are points in the code where the execution will pause to allow procedures to be verified and tested at the set breakpoints.
+Breakpoints are points in the instruction tree where the execution will pause to allow procedures to be verified and tested at the set breakpoints.
 It is important to note that these methods should not be called during execution.
 They are intended to be used when the procedure is paused, before/after a single execution step, or after a breakpoint has been triggered.

 .. code-block:: c++

-   const Instruction* instructionToBreak = myProcedure.RootInstruction();
+   const Instruction* instruction_to_break = my_procedure.RootInstruction();
-   myRunner.SetBreakpoint(instructionToBreak);
+   my_runner.SetBreakpoint(instruction_to_break);

-   std::vector<breakpoint> breaks = myRunner.GetBreakpoints();
+   std::vector<breakpoint> breaks = my_runner.GetBreakpoints();

-   myRunner.RemoveBreakpoint(instructionToBreak);
+   my_runner.RemoveBreakpoint(instruction_to_break);

 Executing the Procedure
 ^^^^^^^^^^^^^^^^^^^^^^^